If it looks runnable in the foreground it probably is. Below are older pictures so you can gauge how quickly the Moodna’s rising or falling.

 Rapid shown is typical of the scratchier sections.
 Like on most rivers, lowest flow is subject to personal taste.

-Higher flow – stout, getting into class 4: Foreground rapids washing out.
-H0les are getting pretty substantial though more sneak routes open up.
+Higher flow – stout, getting into class 4: No ledge visible.
+Holes are getting pretty substantial though more sneak routes open up.
 Running first dam isn’t outright boat abuse.
-Most rapids have sneaks at higher levels, but pillars (portagable, 3ish sneak), factory (long portage) and peril are getting into class 3.
+Pillars (portagable, 3ish sneak) and factory (long portage) are getting into class 4.

-Normally only the gorge (32 to Forge Hill Road) is run at low flow.
+Normally only the gorge (32 to Forge Hill Road) is run at low flow as above 32 is boring with no play and packman below Forge Hill is a portage.

 You should be able to stay in your boat if it looks like you could get down the rapid shown.
 Hole below the tooth is a straightforward surf, you’ll get caught at the top of the 2nd dam but should be able to slide down.

-Pillars holds wood so run catiously or scout.
-Pillars is normally hitting the eddies on the right of this picture above the far right pillars and then ferrying into the meat to left of the central pillar or dropping off the cheat at the furthest point of the shelf to the right of the central ‘wave’ pillar.
+Pillars holds wood so run cautiously or scout.
+Pillars is normally run hitting the eddies on the right of these picture above the far right pillars and then ferrying into the meat to left of the central pillar or dropping off the cheat at the furthest point of the shelf to the right of the central ‘wave’ pillar.
 From the boat the sneak looks like a vertical drop into a retentive hole, but is a sloping slide.

 Moodna Meeting locations